raspberrypilearning/active-assistant/en/step_2.md

 + 🧘🏼 Stretching, or doing yoga
 + 🥾 Going for a walk to explore nature

-Being active is an important part of well being, but the activity might look different for some people.
-If you, or the person you are making this program for, faces challenges moving around consider making a device to help encourage something like:
+Being active is an important part of well-being, but the activity might look different for some people.
+If you, or the person you are making this program for, faces challenges moving around, consider making a device to help encourage something like:

 + 🧘🏼 Seated stretching
 + 🕺🏾 Dancing